Teresa-zzt/sign_language_recognition/README.md

 # COMPSYS 302: Project 2

-For the second part of COMPSYS 302 in 2024 we made, used and integrated 3 different DNN models to create a Sign Language Interpreter inside our custom made GUI.
+This project is the second part of COMPSYS 302 in 2024, made by Mardee, Jenny and Teresa.
+In this project, we used and integrated 3 different DNN models to create a Sign Language Interpreter inside our custom made GUI.

 Our team initally, wanted to use inceptionV3 and resnet18 as our 2 models, so our first version of our project had implemented these 2 models, but later discovered that these models have a large number of parameters which took a long time on our slow devices.
 In hopes of speeding our work progress we decided to use MnasNet, MmobileNet and a Custom model in our final version of our project.